azmifarih/syb-task-1/README.md

 ```sh
 kubectl create serviceaccount jenkins --namespace=jenkins && kubectl describe secret $(kubectl describe serviceaccount jenkins --namespace=jenkins | grep Token | awk '{print $2}') --namespace=jenkins && kubectl create rolebinding jenkins-admin-binding --clusterrole=admin --serviceaccount=jenkins:jenkins --namespace=jenkins
 ```
-- And add a secret text with the token output from previous command
+- And add a secret text with the token output from the previous command
 - Choose a secret text created in "Credentials"
 - Fill Jenkins URL with the IP address of Jenkins with port 8080
 - Fill Jenkins tunnel with the IP address of Jenkins with port 50000